SUNY Downstate Health Sciences University

 Department of Environmental and Occupational Health Sciences (EOHS)

-The mission of the Department is to provide graduate education, engage in public health practice and conduct both basic and applied research.
+The Department provides graduate education, engage in public health practice and conduct both basic and applied research.
 Our faculty is actively engaged in research and teaching on the assessment, control and prevention of environmental and occupational chemical, biological, physical and work organization hazards and in better understanding their impacts on human health and safety.

 A special focus of our department is the impact of the urban built environment on public health.
 We view the "built environment" broadly to include: